Top 10 Attractions in Tbilisi

 6. Rezo Gabriadze Puppet Theater

-Rezo Gabriadze Puppet Theater, Landmarks and Attractions in Tbilisi
+Rezo Gabriadze Puppet Theater, Tbilisi

 Rezo Gabriadze was a multi-talented director, screenwriter, playwright, sculptor, and artist, shining brightly in the Georgian art scene.
 In 1981, he set up a puppet theater in the Old Town of Tbilisi, where he brought his own plays to life.
 His fame eventually reached across the globe.
 Sadly, Gabriadze passed away in 2021, but he left behind this unique theater as one of the modern symbols of Tbilisi.